Administrator Approval Transactions

 Generally, it is considered to be contrary to the Act for program users to "structure around" the objectives of the program to attempt to do indirectly what cannot be done directly.

-Under section 34 of the Act, the Administrator may extend, with or without conditions, the time limit for doing anything under the Act or the Regulations and may grant the extension even if the time limit to be extended has expired.
+Under section 34 of the Act, the administrator may extend, with or without conditions, the time limit for doing anything under the Act or the Regulation and may grant the extension even if the time limit to be extended has expired.